AHMED-SAAD7/HR-Tracking-Performance-Report/README.md

 Verifying calculated metrics

-Cross-checking data consistency across loan attributes
+Cross-checking data consistency across employees attributes

 Using SQL for validation provides a reliable layer of data quality assurance before insights are visualized in Power BI.